 After repeat labs verify this continued dysregulation and a normal to high normal sodium level, DDAVP 0.2mg orally is begun every other night for 5 doses.
 After the 5th dose, blood serum is retested for osmolality and electrolyte levels.
 If these are both within the normal range and symptoms persist, then the DDAVP is advanced to 0.2mg nightly.
 Repeat testing in another 5 doses.
 Some patients will need 0.2mg twice daily, these patients must be watched closely for any aberration in their osmolality or electrolytes.
 Once the ADH/Osm appears to be regulated, taper slowly off the DDAVP, like how it was started.
 As a reminder, those with acquired von Willebrand’s disease may need DDAVP as needed for the nose bleeds caused by mold re-exposure.

 Correction of ADH/Osm may occur as quickly at 10 days, so be sure to follow the labs on a weekly basis.
 If any odd symptoms occur while on DDAVP, stop the treatment immediately and recheck the serum osmolality and electrolytes.
-On a side note, DDAVP can also help to correct the elevated C4a and MMP-9 levels
+On a side note, DDAVP can also help to correct and lower C4a levels and MMP-9 levels

 Biotoxins can cause cytokines to become elevated resulting in the release of MMP-9 from neutrophils and macrophages.
 Using CSM to remove the biotoxins starts this process but at times additional therapies are needed.